Miej/Dynamic_Neural_Manifold/README.md

 - As evidenced in the flow loss graph, the network is able to temporarily incur additional loss from flow inequality if it means the network will find a more favorable state.

-- The sparcity of the network seems to begin too low for the given dataset, leading it to increase its computational complexity(-ish) in order to better optimize the objective loss.
+- The sparsity of the network seems to begin too low for the given dataset, leading it to increase its computational complexity(-ish) in order to better optimize the objective loss.

 ## Dataset: mnist